Alternatives to traditional medicine

 A treatment combining Chinese herbs and acupuncture

-I combined this herbal mixture with acupuncture treatment (by the same doctor).
+As an addition, I combined this herbal mixture with acupuncture treatment.
+This was performed by the same herbal doctor.
 In total, I had ten sessions at his private practice somewhere outside the city center of Chiang Mai.
 It was a combination of needles and electrical pulses on those needles.
-Again I have to admit that afterward, I had relatively little trouble with my pain points on the lower back and shoulder.
+Afterward, I have to admit that I had relatively little trouble with my pain points on the lower back and shoulder.
+The acupuncture sessions must be taken into account for that, I believe.

 In conclusion, I want to refrain from making any long-term statements, specifically on the treatment of rheumatism, when combining Chinese herbs and acupuncture.
 I regard this mainly as an experiment and a possible workaround.
 Thus a temporary solution, to stay away from or postpone my purely medical treatment.
 Back in my country, I talked this through with my rheumatologist.
 As he is trained in classical medicine, I would have expected him to reject this sort of treatment.
 But actually, he said that all means of pain relief are fine to him, on top of the medicine I am already taking.